The Importance of Trusting Your Mortgage Lender

-“You have to gut check yourself when it comes to your lender.
-If it’s a personal decision, and there is risk associated with the unknown, then only you can make that decision,” said David Reischer, real estate attorney in Manhattan.
+“You have to gut-check yourself when it comes to your lender.
+If it’s a personal decision, and there is risk associated with the unknown, then only you can make that decision,” said David Reischer, a real estate attorney in Manhattan.

-Just because a lender has crunched the numbers, looked into your credit history and put together some numbers does not mean that they know you, your lifestyle or future goals.
+Just because a lender has crunched the numbers, looked into your credit history and put together some numbers does not mean that they know you, your lifestyle, or your future goals.

 Lenders make money off of writing loans.
 That’s something many borrowers forget, he says.

 But picking the right lender to help you through the whole complicated process can be as easy as asking friends and family who they recommend that treated them well.

 “There are scammers out there that try to hide the ball,” Reischer says.
 “They try to change the deal to get better results for themselves.”

 Reischer says that one of the good things that came out of the mortgage fiasco was a database created in 2008 as part of the SAFE Act (Secure and Fair Enforcement for Mortgage Licensing Act).
 Hence, the Nationwide Mortgage Licensing System and Registry (NMLS) began.
 Just go to the NMLS Consumer Access site and enter a lender’s name and address to see if they are licensed.
 It’s just one more way to find someone to trust.